 Small pocket money items

 Bird food for the birds around the lake

-Woodland Café is now open for Sit In and Take Away service 7 days a week from 9am -4pm
+Woodland Café will remain open from 5 November operating a Take Away service only 7 days a week from 9am - 4pm

 Woodland Café Menu

 You can also download our free Love Exploring app to discover dinosaurs and find fairies at Anglers Country Park (including Haw Park Wood).

 Find out more

 A local nature reserve - managed to protect and improve its habitats for the benefit of wildlife.